 Republic of Congo

-The Eglise des Disciples du Christ au Congo (EDCC), Church of the Disciples of Christ of the Congo of the Republic of Congo, is a relatively young church founded in 1995 as a mission of the Community of the Disciples of Christ of the Congo (CDCC) in neighboring Democratic Republic of Congo (DRC).
+The Eglise des Disciples du Christ au Congo (EDCC), Church of the Disciples of Christ of the Congo of the Republic of Congo is a relatively young church founded in 1995 as a mission of the Community of the Disciples of Christ of the Congo (CDCC) of the Democratic Republic of Congo (DRC).
 Over 100 years ago, U.S. missionaries founded the CDCC in what today is the Democratic Republic of Congo (DRC), formerly known as Zaire.
-The CDCC has been affiliated with the Christian Church (Disciples of Christ) in the United States since 1899.
-Global Ministries helped fund a missionary from the CDCC to the EDCC from 1995 to 2003 at which point the EDCC became an autonomous church.
-Global Ministries gladly continues to provide much of the funding for the work of the EDCC.
+The CDCC has been affiliated with the Christian Church (Disciples of Christ) in the United States since 1899 and now with Global Ministries.
+Global Ministries helped fund a DRC Congolese missionary from the CDCC to the in-formation EDCC from 1995 to 2003 at which point the EDCC became autonomous.
+Global Ministries gladly continues to provide funding for the work of the EDCC.

-The Republic of the Congo (RC) is a fragile country that suffered through war in 1997.
+The Republic of the Congo (RC) is a fragile country that suffered through a war in 1997.
 Economically, the country seems to have somewhat recovered from that tragedy.
 The economy seems as strong now as it was before the fighting.
-Socially, the country is still much divided along ethnic and linguistic lines, primarily divided among three major groups.
+Socially, the country is still divided along ethnic and linguistic lines, primarily divided among three major groups.
 This social division continues to cause problems.
+Many people are searching for religion after many years when religion was not encouraged.
+The churches are growing and the EDCC is working to establish themselves among the Lingala-speaking population of the Republic of Congo.